kumarranja/azure-ansible-openshift/playbooks/provisioning/openstack/advanced-configuration.md

 `openshift_openstack_clusterid`.
 You may additionally specify another `openshift_openstack_private_dns_domain` to override the default `openshift_openstack_public_dns_domain` for your servers as well.
-Note that the hostnames will be updated to match the private domain name and suffix.
+Note that the hostnames will not be updated.

 The `openstack_<role name>_hostname` is a set of variables used for customising hostnames of servers with a given role.
 When such a variable stays commented,